Royston railway station

-Royston railway station serves the town of Royston in Hertfordshire, England.
+Royston railway station serves the town of Royston, in Hertfordshire, England.
 The station is 44 mi 72 chain from London Kings Cross on the Cambridge Line.
 Trains serving the station are operated by Thameslink and Great Northern.

-The station is an important stop on the commuter line between King's Cross and Cambridge as the majority of semi-fast services between London and Cambridge stop at Royston - one exception being the 'Cambridge Cruiser' fast services from London.
+The station is an important stop on the commuter line between King's Cross and Cambridge as the majority of semi-fast services between London and Cambridge stop at Royston; one exception is the Cambridge Cruiser fast services from London.
 It is also the last station before Cambridge with platforms capable of handling 12-car trains.
-Therefore, it is used by many commuters, not only from Royston but also from smaller stations north of Royston who transfer from stopping services to faster trains at the station.
+Therefore, it is used by many commuters, not only from Royston but also from smaller stations north of Royston, who transfer from stopping services to faster trains at the station.